 - Are you or your dependents disabled?
 Disabilities that negatively affect your ability to work increase your chances of getting a discharge.
 But if your physical or mental disability is permanent and severe, consider applying for a disability discharge.

 - How many student loan payments have you made?
-The more payments you’ve made before filing bankruptcy, the more good faith you’ve shown.
+The more monthly payments you’ve made before filing bankruptcy, the more good faith you’ve shown.

 - Have you used deferments/forbearances?
 Using deferments and forbearances shows a good faith effort to repay your debts.